 Things to consider include:

-Our certification ensures that we have an understanding of the engineering involved, as well as specific training on installing the various elements of a retrofit.
-As important as the training is, experience is perhaps even more valuable.
-Our estimator evaluates houses every week, and our technicians perform retrofitting work every day of the week.
+Our certifications ensure that we have an understanding of the engineering involved, as well as specific training on installing the various elements of a retrofit.
+As important as the training is, experience is even more valuable.
+Our estimator evaluates houses every week (since 1999), and our technicians perform retrofitting work every day of the week.
 Our experience allows us to come up with the best solution for those inevitable problems, and to do it fast so it doesn't prolong our work on your home.

-You will have the same lead technician supervising your job from start to finish.
-This is a specialist who does retrofits almost exclusively.
-He or she will be your primary point of contact, although the structural manager, Leif Jackson, will be available by phone should the need arise.
+You will have the same production manager and lead technician supervising your job from start to finish.
+These are specialists who do retrofits almost exclusively.
+These two will be your primary points of contact.

 We were pleased with the amount of clean-up that was done at the end of each day.